 Whether Britain should remain in the European Union or not is, without doubt, a very complicated question.
 The consequences are difficult to predict and neither a remain or leave vote takes into account all that is required to fix both the EU’s or Britain’s problems.

 But in debating that question, regardless of which side of the political spectrum you lie, one thing can be agreed: mainstream political discourse has failed us.
-Both in and out campaigns have been filled with surface-level debates filled with so much spin and deception that ordinary people have been left with a lack of trust.
-As a result of this – and following from years of dishonest austerity politics – a dangerous and palpable populism has been born.
+Both ‘In’ and ‘Out’ campaigns have been dominated with surface-level debates filled with so much spin and deception that ordinary people have been left lacking trust.
+As a result of this – and following years of dishonest austerity politics – a dangerous and palpable populism has been born.
 Despite Labour, a majority of Conservatives, the Liberal Democrats, the Greens and the Scottish National Party all campaigning to remain (equal to 83.7 per cent of the vote at the last general election), most polls show that the result is split down the middle or that Brexit has the slight lead.
-Though we have learned not to trust the polls so religiously, the contrast is still worth bearing in mind and where that populism can be seen most vividly is the outer fringes on both the Left and the Right of the spectrum.
+Though we have learned not to trust the polls so religiously in recent years, the contrast is still worth bearing in mind and where that populism can be seen most vividly is the outer fringes on both the Left and the Right of the spectrum.

-Firstly, it is worth noting that – unlike their adversaries on the right – socialists have developed a genuine critique of the EU and its problems.
+Firstly, it is worth noting that – unlike their adversaries on the Right – Socialists have developed a genuine critique of the EU and its problems.
 They recognise that the EU is fundamentally undemocratic as has been shown on numerous occasions with Greece.
-They recognise the threat that the Transatlantic Trade and Investment Partnership (TTIP) agreement with the United States causes and how it subverts workers’ rights and rule of law.
+They recognise the threat of the Transatlantic Trade and Investment Partnership (TTIP) agreement with the United States and how it will subvert workers’ rights and rule of law.
 And they recognise that the EU – with member states having to adhere to principles of “free competition” and the “laws of the market” – as it stands, is a failed neoliberal project.

 Lastly – and this is where the Leftist populism is at its laziest – a successful Lexit campaign, the argument goes, would be disastrous for the David Cameron and the Conservative Party.
-It would split the party, leave them without a majority, leading to a vote of no confidence and usher in a way for Jeremy Corbyn to become the country’s leader in a general election.
+It would split the party, leave them without a majority, leading to a vote of no confidence and usher in a way for Jeremy Corbyn to become the country’s leader in a General Election.
 That may be entirely true, and I would like to give David Cameron kick in the teeth as much as the next person, but the Brexit vote has much larger consequences than getting rid of a largely discredited leader on the brink of collapse.
-The referendum vote has an impact that will last a legacy much further than Cameron’s already tenuous career.
+The referendum vote has an impact that will last much longer time than Cameron’s already tenuous career in politics.

 The EU does need serious reform, but why not reform it?
 I have yet to hear one argument from the Left as to why that is not possible.
 The EU’s effective constitution, the Treaty of Lisbon, was only signed in 2007 and came into force in 2009.
 Even institutions like the International Monetary Fund have started to question the effectiveness of neoliberal policy and there are already cross-border Leftists movements, such as Diem 25, that are trying to make the EU more democratic.
 Instead of turning our back, why not be centre stage in making those improvements happen?